-UC Hastings cannot make an assessment of whether unpaid positions posted comply with Federal and State wage and hour requirements to be true trainee positions.
+The law school cannot make an assessment of whether unpaid positions posted comply with Federal and State wage and hour requirements to be true trainee positions.
 For further information, see the U.S. Department of Labor Wage and Hour Division’s Fact Sheet #71: Internship Programs under the Fair Labor Standards Act.

 Employers are requested to provide timely responses to applicants regarding the receipt of their application materials and their candidacy status.